MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/refactor-adabas-aks-content.md

 1. **Storage**.
 Data services use a combination of high performance storage (ultra / premium SSD), file storage (NetApp), and standard storage (Blob, archive, backup) that can be either local redundant or geo-redundant, depending on the use.
 Node operating systems use managed disk storage.
 All persistent data, like database files, protection logs, application data, and backup, use Azure NetApp Files.
 AKS manages operating system volumes that are stored in managed disks.
 All business-critical data from the databases, including ASSO, DATA, WORK files, and Adabas protection logs, should be written to separate volumes in Azure NetApp Files.

 1. **CONNX**.
 The CONNX for Adabas module provides highly secure, real-time read/write access to Adabas data sources on OS/390, z/OS, VSE, Linux, Solaris, HP-UX, AIX, and Windows via .NET, ODBC, OLE DB, and JDBC.
-CONNX provides a data virtualization layer using connectors to Adabas and other data sources like Azure SQL Database, Azure Database for PosgreSQL, and Azure Database for MySQL.
+CONNX provides a data virtualization layer that uses connectors to Adabas and other data sources, like Azure SQL Database, Azure Database for PosgreSQL, and Azure Database for MySQL.

 ### Components

 - [Azure ExpressRoute](/azure/well-architected/service-guides/azure-expressroute) extends your on-premises networks into the Microsoft cloud over a private connection that's facilitated by a connectivity provider.
 You can use ExpressRoute to establish connections to Microsoft cloud services like Azure and Office 365.
-Alternately, or as a backup, it is possible to establish connections with Azure VPN gateway.
-However, Azure ExpressRoute is recommended so that customers can connect to the Azure environment through a secure high-speed private connection.
+Alternately, or as a backup, you can establish connections by using Azure VPN Gateway.
+However, we recommend that you use ExpressRoute so that you can connect to the Azure environment through an enhanced-security, high-speed private connection.

 - [Azure Kubernetes Service](/azure/well-architected/service-guides/azure-kubernetes-service) is a fully managed Kubernetes service for deploying and managing containerized applications.
 AKS provides serverless Kubernetes, integrated continuous integration and continuous delivery (CI/CD), and enterprise-grade security and governance.
-In this scenario, Adabas & Natural containers are deployed in Azure Kubernetes Service.
+In this scenario, Adabas & Natural containers are deployed in AKS.

 - [Azure managed disks](/azure/virtual-machines/managed-disks-overview) are block-level storage volumes that are managed by Azure and used with Azure Virtual Machines.
 Various types are available: ultra disks, premium SSD, standard SSD, and standard HDD.
 SSD disks are used in this architecture.
 In this scenario, all operating system volumes are stored in Azure managed disks.

 - [Azure NetApp Files](https://azure.microsoft.com/services/netapp) provides enterprise-grade Azure file shares powered by NetApp.
 Azure NetApp Files makes it easy to migrate and run complex, file-based applications without changing code.
-In this scenario, all persistent data, like database files, protection logs, application data, and backup, use Azure NetApp Files
+In this scenario, all persistent data, like database files, protection logs, application data, and backups, use Azure NetApp Files

 ## Scenario details